vsg24/EasyDateTime/README.md

 #EasyDateTime

-EasyDateTime is a Jalali/Shamsi and Gregorian class based on jDateTimePlus that aims to simplify common DateTime tasks by abstracting the complex layers.
-It's the **simplest** solution for Jalali/Shamsi calendar issues in PHP.
+EasyDateTime is a Jalali/Shamsi and Gregorian class based on <a target="_blank" href="https://github.com/VSG24/jDateTimePlus/">jDateTimePlus</a> that aims to simplify common DateTime tasks by abstracting the complex layers.
+It's probably the **simplest** solution for Jalali/Shamsi calendar issues in PHP.

 #About this class